I've been a bit of a sucker for wrestling ever since I was a young kid trying to recreate some of the Saturday night WWE action with my brother.

 Randy Orton Workout Routine

 Randy has a very strict workout plan, and it involves spending several hours at the gym at least five days a week.
+In my years of coaching, I've seen the benefits of a strict workout plan like Randy's, involving several hours at the gym five days a week.

 The reps slightly change depending on whether Randy Orton is in a bulking or cutting phase.